alx-sch/miniRT/README.md

 ```
 <p align="center">
     <img src="https://github.com/Busedame/miniRT/blob/main/.assets/scene_no_caps.png" alt="scene_no_caps.png" width="500"/>
-<p align="center">The blue and red cylinders are finite in height but have no caps.</p>
+<p align="center">The blue and red cylinders are finite in height but have no caps.
+Looking through the blue cylinder.</p>

 #### Accounting for End Caps